-I wanted to take this opportunity to thank you for your immense help, encouragement and guidance throughout my case interview practice process.
+I wanted to take this opportunity to thank you for your immense help, encouragement and guidance throughout my case interview preparation process.
+Working with you on the Look Over My Shoulder program creation was very helpful.

-I reached final rounds and got dinged by Accenture Strategy just a few days before our practice case, but even though I got rejected and had nothing in the pipeline, I couldn't miss out on the opportunity to speak to you after you offered me a spot to be one of your selected few.
+I reached final rounds and got dinged by Accenture Strategy just a few days before our LOMS practice case was to be recorded, but even though I got rejected and had nothing in the pipeline, I couldn't miss out on the opportunity to speak to you after you offered me a spot to be one of your selected few.

 Thank you for your honest feedback both right after the call and then again in the LOMS audio.

-While going through the case interviews, I realised that I enjoyed them and most importantly, that this is something I could do well in.
+While going through the case interviews, I realized that I enjoyed them and most importantly, that this is something I could do well in.

 I felt that with every new case, I was sharpening my raw talent of analysis, creativity, structuring and quantitative/qualitative skills.

-In particular, I felt that I improved upon asking the "right" questions, mentioning "why" you need this data and always giving a "risk" element to my final answer - because within the 45-minute case, you cannot do a full analysisenough to give a 100% solid recommendation that has absolutely no chance of failing.
+In particular, I felt that I improved upon asking the "right" questions, mentioning "why" you need this data and always giving a "risk" element to my final answer - because within the 45-minute case, you cannot do a full analysis that would allow you to give a 100% solid recommendation that has absolutely no chance of failing.

 In real life, we always protect our recommendations with: "this has a % accuracy/success rate, and such and such are side effects or potential risks".